 If you think sending me pictures of your various (ahem) attributes is appropriate - it's not - nor is suggesting as much.
 I have a very healthy libido and will want your body as much as any other woman might but I want to share our bodies within emotional intimacy.

-Expanding my consciousness and spirituality, and sharing the wisdom of several lifetimes and challenging those around me to "not hold the bouquet of flowers too tightly".
+Expanding my consciousness spirituality and challenging those around me to "not hold the bouquet of flowers too tightly".

 Being a friend and confidante (what's said in this room, stays in this room).